 Before we find out how a star like the Sun ends its existence, let's recap the fusion history of a low mass star like the Sun.
 The various points listed below are marked in Figure 4.

 What's the limit for hydrogen fusion?
 The lowest mass that a star can have and be able to fuse hydrogen is about 8% the mass of the Sun.
 Remember that when stars form, the vast majority of those that form are very low mass, so there should be a lot of these very small objects out there.
 What do we call these really low mass not-quite-stars?
 These are known as Brown Dwarfs.
 These stars have surface temperatures of only about 1000 K and less, and have a fraction of the Sun's luminosity.
 Such objects would be very difficult to detect, and seem to have the characteristics of the L and T type stars.
 So are L stars really brown dwarfs?
 No necessarily.
 Some L stars are large enough to fuse hydrogen and therefore aren't brown dwarfs, while other L stars are too small to fuse hydrogen and should be viewed as brown dwarfs.
 It is more likely that all of the T types are brown dwarfs.
 It is really hard to determine which of these stars are fusing hydrogen and which aren't since they give off very little light and it is very hard to see them and accurately measure their characteristics.
 We have to use IR telescopes like Spitzer and WISE to detect them.
 In fact, the Spitzer has found not only brown dwarfs but also disks of dust around them - which sort of stand out since thees are quite large disks.
-So far the coolest (and perhaps the smallest) stars are classified as T9 types, with temperatures down to about 500-600 K. The coolest so far is called CFBDSIR 1458+10 and it has a temperature of only around 370 K. Some would like to classify this as another object, some would call it a "T10" type, but this is only one object - we need more examples before we create another classification scheme.
+So far the coolest (and perhaps the smallest) stars are classified as T9 types, with temperatures down to about 500-600 K. Astronomers have also suggested that there be another spectral type beyond T stars, and these cool objects would be known as "Y" type brown dwarfs.
+Unfortunately so few Y type stars have been found that it is difficult to understand their characteristics and also to determine if they should actually be planets and not stars.

 While it is very difficult to just find a brown dwarf, it is also very difficult to measure their masses.
 This was recently done, where astronomers were able to measure the masses of two brown dwarfs and found masses of only about 3% the mass of the Sun.
 Brown dwarfs may also play a role in the structure of our galaxy since they should be very common and could contribute substantially to the overall mass of the galaxy.
 For stellar evolution, Brown Dwarfs are pretty much a dead end, since they have no fusion, they don't change or evolve in any way and just cool down over time, which is pretty boring.